 This term I decided to be naughty and squeeze in my very own unit about bugs and insects for our final term in prep.
 Our old preschool system was very inquiry/play-based but now that our curriculum is all mandated, the kiddies miss out on all the fun investigations that arise throughout the year.

-My kiddies have always been interested in bugs so it was a unit that was both relevant and interesting to them!
-Last weekend, my lovely Nana was in her garden and came across some Monarch caterpillars.
-She collected them for me but by the time I went to visit, two had already made their cocoons!
+My kids have always been interested in bugs so it was a unit that was both relevant and interesting to them!
+Last weekend, my Nana was in her garden and came across some Monarch caterpillars.
+She collect them for me but by the time I went to visit, two had already made their cocoons!

 On Monday, I took our new pets into the classroom and we spoke about how we could find out what they were.
-I got a book about butterflies and caterpillars and we searched for photographs that matched our insects.
-We also watched some clips on youtube showing how much they change throughout their entire life cycle.
+I got a book about butterflies and caterpillars and we searched through for photographs that matched our caterpillars.
+We also watched some clips on youtube showing how much they change through their entire life cycle.

 We are now waiting for our next few caterpillars to grow big enough and I have my fingers crossed that they will make their cocoons this week – our last week of school!
 Hopefully one of our butterflies will emerge too – it’s all very exciting in my room this week!